rubensgomes/flaskapis/README.md

 You can see an application that is consuming the flaskapis RESTTful APIs at http://appsgo.mobi/

-And the swagger doc for the RESTFul APIs implemented are found at http://restportal.com/
+The swagger doc for the RESTFul APIs implemented are found at http://restportal.com/

 Further information about the IoT part can be found at [IoT](misc/IoT).